laksmiariyani9/IT-Spesialist-Data-Analytics-Part-1/README.md

 #### Describe Basic Data Variable Types
-  - Boolean:
+  - Boolean
     - Definition: Boolean data type represents two possible values: true or false.
     - Example:
       - _is_valid = True_

-  - Numeric:
+  - Numeric
     - Definition: Numeric data types represent numbers and can be further categorized into integers and floating-point numbers.
     - Example:
       - _age = 25
       - height = 1.75_

-  - String:
+  - String
     - Definition: String data type represents textual data, consisting of a sequence of characters.
     - Example:
       - _name = "John Doe"_

 #### Describe Basic Structures Used in Data Analytics
-  - Tables:
+  - Tables
     - Definition: Tables organize data into rows and columns, providing a structured way to store and manipulate data.
     - Example (using Pandas DataFrame):
       - _import pandas as pd